tremendous-rewards/embed/README.md

 ### JWT

-Each redeem call must include a unique JWT (json web token).
-Through the JWT standard (RFC 7519), we can secure this client and ensure that the order JSON from your server is never adjusted by the front-nd.
+Each redeem call must include a JWT (json web token).
+Through the JWT standard (RFC 7519), we can secure this client and ensure that the order JSON from your server is never adjusted by the frontend.

 You should create a JWT within your backend and pass it to the `reward.open` method as the first paramter.
 You can find a JWT library at [https://jwt.io](https://jwt.io).